S2P2/coding-for-everyone/src/concepts/module-1/user-input.md

 If you ask for a number and want to do math with it, you'll need to convert it first!

 We'll see how to do that in our final project.

+### Mini-Exercise 💡

+1. Ask the user for their favorite food.
+2. Store their answer in a variable.
+3. Print a message that says "Oh, you like [user's favorite food]?
+That sounds delicious!"